gelsogrove/shopME/docs/other/task-list.md

 - [ ] On the FAQ page (/faq), if there are 10 or fewer elements, the pagination controls should not be visible.
 Only show pagination if there are more than 10 items.
 (FAQ page pagination logic)
 - [ ] Change the 'Add Categories' button to just 'Add' for consistency across all CRUD pages (button text standardization)
 - [ ] On the Offers page (/offers), if there are fewer than 10 elements, the pagination controls should not be visible.
 Only show pagination if there are more than 10 items.
 (Offers page pagination logic)

+## TASK #30

+**TITLE**: Implement 'Aviso legal' PDF Upload and Integration **DESCRIPTION/ROADMAP**:

+- Create a legal notice ('Aviso legal') PDF document.
+- Upload the PDF to the system and ensure it is stored correctly (e.g., in the documents section or appropriate storage).
+- Integrate the PDF so it is accessible from the relevant section (e.g., legal, compliance, or info page).
+- Test the upload and retrieval process to verify PDF/document management works as expected.
+- Use this as a test case for document/PDF management features.

+**SPECIAL NOTE**:
+Andrea wants to try uploading and managing a legal notice PDF to validate the document handling flow.

+**STATUS**: 🔴 Not Started